coupergateway/couper-examples/sequences/README.md

   api {
     endpoint "/connect" {
       # proxy: pass the client request body to /add
-      proxy "p" {
+      proxy "add" {
         url = "http://localhost:8081/add"
-        # store response in backend_responses.p
+        # store response in backend_responses.add
       }
       # "default" request: pass response to client
       request {
         url = "http://localhost:8081/multiply"
-        json_body = [ backend_responses.p.json_body.result, 4 ]
+        json_body = [ backend_responses.add.json_body.result, 4 ]
       }
     }
   }
 }
 ```

-The proxy configured by the `proxy` block labelled `"p"` sends the client request to the first service endpoint (`/add`) and stores the result in `backend_responses.p`.
+The proxy configured by the `proxy` block labelled `"add"` sends the client request to the first service endpoint (`/add`) and stores the result in `backend_responses.add`.
 The request configured by the `request` block without a label (so having the implicit label `"default"`) sends a new array with two numbers: the result of the first computation, and `4`.
 As the `request` block has no label, the response from this request is then passed to the client.

-By using a reference to proxy `"p"` in an attribute of the `request` block, Couper knows that it has to send the default request only *after* having received the response from the proxy.
+By using a reference to proxy `"add"` in an attribute of the `request` block, Couper knows that it has to send the default request only *after* having received the response from the proxy.
 Without such references `proxy` requests and an explicit `request`s are sent in parallel.

 Let's try this by sending the numbers `12` and `34`: